-The B.B.A.
-Scholars Program affords numerous special opportunities including networking with Cox faculty and the Dallas business community, invitations to special events, and tailored academic advising.
+The Business Scholars Program affords numerous special opportunities including networking with Cox faculty and the Dallas business community, invitations to special events, and tailored academic advising and career services.
 Participation in this program enhances students' educational experience and helps develop the skills and connections necessary for professional success.